|Subscribe | What is RSS|

-Shenandoah National Park will honor America's wilderness heritage during its 10th annual Wilderness Weekend, October 16 - 17, 2010.
-This year commemorates the 34th anniversary of Shenandoah's wilderness designation.
-Celebrate wilderness by viewing Shenandoah's wilderness from Skyline Drive, hiking a wilderness trail, joining a ranger program, completing the Wilderness Explorer Ranger Activity Guide, or exploring a visitor center exhibit.
+Shenandoah National Park will honor America's wilderness heritage during its 11th annual Wilderness Weekend, October 15 - 16, 2011.
+This year commemorates the 35th anniversary of Shenandoah's wilderness designation.
+Come celebrate wilderness by viewing Shenandoah's wilderness from Skyline Drive, hiking a wilderness trail, joining a ranger program, completing the Wilderness Explorer Ranger Activity Guide, or exploring a visitor center exhibit.

 Wilderness Weekend is a partnership between

-Three special events will take place at Byrd Visitor Center, milepost 51 on Skyline Drive.
-The first event will be a traditional tool display and demonstration from 9:00 a.m. to 4:00 p.m. each day.
-Shenandoah National Park Trail Crew and PATC volunteers will share their expertise in the traditional tools used to maintain trails in wilderness.
-Visitors will be able to try their hands at using these tools and gain insight on the important role trail maintenance plays in protecting wilderness for future generations.
-The second event will be 20-minute ranger programs held at 2:30 each day.
-These programs will explore the history and significance of Shenandoah's wilderness.
-The third event will be an evening campfire program Saturday at 7:30 p.m. at the Big Meadows amphitheater (located in the Big Meadows picnic grounds).
-This ranger program will provide visitors with the opportunity to discover the meaning of wilderness throughout American history.
+The primary event, a traditional tool display and demonstration, will take place from 9:00 a.m. to 4:00 p.m. each day at Byrd Visitor Center at milepost 51 on Skyline Drive.
+Shenandoah National Park's Trail Crew and PATC volunteers will share their expertise in the traditional tools used to maintain trails in wilderness.
+Visitors will be able to try their hands at using these tools and will gain insight on the important role trail maintenance plays in protecting wilderness.
+Rangers and volunteers will be on site to help explore the history and significance of Shenandoah's wilderness.

-Junior Rangers of all ages are invited to explore wilderness using the recently published Wilderness Explorer Ranger Activity Guide, "The Wild Side of Shenandoah."
-This activity guide, part of an advanced Junior Ranger series, leads visitors through a series of activities that explore the meaning and significance of Shenandoah's wilderness.
-One activity puts the participant in the role of a wilderness ranger to decide how to protect wilderness while keeping trails open and safe for hikers.
-Activity guides are available for free at Byrd Visitor Center (milepost 51) and Dickey Ridge Visitor Center (mile 4.6) or online at http://www.nps.gov/shen/forkids.
+Junior Rangers of all ages are invited to explore wilderness using the Wilderness Explorer Ranger Activity Guide, "The Wild Side of Shenandoah."
+This activity guide, part of an advanced Junior Ranger series, leads visitors through activities that explore the meaning and significance of Shenandoah's wilderness.
+One activity puts the participant in the role of a wilderness ranger deciding how to protect wilderness while keeping trails open and safe for hikers.
+Activity guides are available for free at Byrd Visitor Center (milepost 51) and Dickey Ridge Visitor Center (milepost 4.6).

 Shenandoah's wilderness was designated by Congress in October 1976.
 Forty percent of the park, almost 80,000 acres, is wilderness and represents one of the largest wilderness areas in the eastern